Challenging the Normalization of Feminine Non-Wellbeing

 Women’s health isn’t just about reproduction—it’s about addressing the complexities and transitions women face at every stage of life, acknowledging the physical, mental, and emotional burdens they carry, and ensuring they receive the care and support they need.

-Women’s health is important because it directly affects not only women’s quality of life but also their ability to thrive personally, professionally, and socially.
+Women’s health is vital because it directly affects not only women’s quality of life but also their ability to thrive personally, professionally, and socially.

 Unfortunately, many of the health challenges women face—such as PMS, infertility, the physical toll of pregnancy and breastfeeding, and the complexities of perimenopause and menopause—are often underestimated or normalized.
-Society tends to dismiss these issues, leading to a lack of adequate support.
+Society tends to dismiss these issues, leading to inadequate support.

-A major concern is that many doctors are not properly educated about these issues, particularly menopause.
+A significant concern is that many doctors are not adequately educated about these issues, particularly menopause.

 Women are often told that their symptoms are “natural” and left to navigate them alone, which can have far-reaching consequences.